atomjump/official-atomjump-branding/assets/README.md

 These are the core AtomJump logos for print and digital.

-Subfolders contain other kinds of combination logos.
+Subfolders contain other kinds of combined logos.